Request the brochure

 - Depending on your specialisation, you will study the language for 1.5 years, except for the Commerce specialisation, where you will study language and culture for 3 years.

 Expanding your knowledge about international business should go hand in hand with developing your professional and academic skills.
-Only that combination will make you the complete business professional you desire to become.
-Sharpen your critical thinking, develop your intercultural competence and challenge yourself to innovate.
-Your personal growth will last a lifetime.
+This essential combination will shape you into the well-rounded business professional you aspire to be.

 Languages